 |Material Moving Machine Operators||

-Material moving machine operators use machinery to transport various objects.
+Material moving machine operators use equipment to transport objects.

 |Passenger Vehicle Drivers||